jbranaman/School_District_Analysis/README.md

 * How does replacing the ninth-grade scores affect the following:
   * Math and reading scores by grade
+   * The average math and reading scores by grade are impacted only for ninth grade scores of Thomas High School.
+They instead show NaN versus the original average scores.
+#### Original Average 9th Grade Math and Reading Scores

+#### Updated Average 9th Grade Math and Reading Scores

   * Scores by school spending
   * Scores by school size
   * Scores by school type